Coin of Truth©

 http://www.saturdayeveningpost.com/wp-content/uploads/satevepost/einstein.pdf

-One example is the controversy surrounding the theory of continental drift.
-In the early 20th century, German meteorologist Alfred Wegener proposed that continents were once part of a single landmass and had drifted apart over time.
-Despite presenting evidence such as the fit of South America and Africa and the distribution of fossils, Wegener's ideas were dismissed by the mainstream scientific community.
-Many geologists ridiculed his theory because it contradicted the prevailing belief that the Earth's continents were fixed.
+A historical example of this can be seen in the early controversy surrounding the theory of continental drift.
+In the early 20th century, German meteorologist Alfred Wegener proposed that Earth’s continents were once joined together and had gradually drifted apart.
+He pointed to evidence such as the complementary shapes of South America and Africa, as well as similarities in fossil records across continents.
+Despite this, his ideas were widely dismissed by the scientific community at the time because they conflicted with the prevailing belief that continents were fixed in place.

-It wasn't until decades later, with the discovery of plate tectonics and further evidence from oceanography, that Wegener's ideas were validated and accepted.
-His experience shows how challenging the mainstream narrative can lead to rejection and ridicule, even when the evidence is strong.
+It was not until decades later—through the development of plate tectonics and new evidence from oceanographic research—that Wegener’s theory was finally validated and accepted.
+His experience shows how challenging mainstream assumptions can lead to resistance and ridicule, even when the evidence is strong.
+It also serves as a reminder that science advances best when questioning is encouraged rather than suppressed.
+The same pattern can be seen within theology.

-This situation is reminiscent of Martin Luther, the 16th-century German monk and reformer who questioned and challenged the Catholic Church’s practices, such as the selling of indulgences—essentially, paying for forgiveness.
-Luther recognized these as man-made scandals, much like how Jesus reacted when He saw the church being turned into a marketplace.
+A similar situation occurred with Martin Luther, the 16th-century German monk and reformer who challenged certain practices of the Catholic Church, most notably the selling of indulgences—essentially paying for forgiveness.
+Luther recognized these practices as man-made distortions of faith, much like Jesus Christ did when He confronted the turning of the temple into a marketplace.
+In both cases, questioning entrenched authority was met with resistance, yet ultimately played a crucial role in restoring truth and reform.

 "In the temple courts he found people selling cattle, sheep and doves, and others sitting at tables exchanging money.
 So he made a whip out of cords, and drove all from the temple courts, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 To those who sold doves he said, “Get these out of here!
 Stop turning my Father’s house into a market!”"